Vance McIlree

 Vance Elmer McIlree (October 14, 1897 – May 6, 1959) was a pitcher in Major League Baseball.
 He pitched for the Washington Senators in one game in 1921.

 Early life

 Vance McIlree was born in Riverside, Iowa as the third son and fourth child of Elmer Addison and Myrtle Zillah (Seaton) McIllree.
 His father was a newspaper printer.
-He attended West Union High School where he played football, basketballs, track and baseball.
+He attended West Union High School where he played football, basketball, track and baseball.
 He then attended the University of Iowa, where he played baseball, and nearly pitched a perfect game in May 1920.